peter88213/aeon3md/docs/usage.md

 optional arguments:
   -h, --help  show this help message and exit
-  --silent    suppress error messages and the request to confirm overwriting
+  --silent    suppress messages and the request to confirm overwriting
 ```